Depew schools introduce new fitness programs, technology with physical education grant

 “Through the partnership with Independent Health, we were able to offer assemblies, taste-testing events that give the kids an introduction to things they might not otherwise have the chance to try,” said Ribbeck of the nutrition program.

 “The Theatre of Youth came to Cayuga and performed a full skit specifically about eating healthy fruits and vegetables.
 It was a lot of laughs, and the kids loved it, so it was definitely worthwhile to bring them in.”

-Ribbeck highlighted new programs for the upcoming year, such as snowshoeing, fitness technology with the help of Adidas Zones heart rate monitors, and changes to existing clubs such as Wildcats on the Move, which is now partnering with Rising New York Road Runners for an extended season.
+Ribbeck highlighted new programs for the upcoming year, such as snowshoeing, fitness technology with the help of IHT Zones heart rate monitors, and changes to existing clubs such as Wildcats on the Move, which is now partnering with Rising New York Road Runners for an extended season.